-Sometimes coming up with your Tinder bio can feel like torture.
+Sometimes coming up with your best Tinder bios can feel like torture.
 It’s like when you’re at an interview and someone says, “So tell us a little bit about yourself.”
 It’s such a huge, broad question that it’s hard to know how to answer or where to start.
 But it doesn’t have to be so hard…

-Today I’m going to give you a bunch of Tinder profile tips that will help you write a decent dating profile as quickly as possible.
+Today I’m going to give you a bunch of Tinder profile tips that will help you write a fun, flirty dating profile as quickly as possible.
 Because, hey, I get it… Sometimes you just want to get it over with.
 And sometimes, in order to be effective, your profile doesn’t have to be a work of art, it just needs to get the job done.

 Here are some of the best Tinder bios along with some quick writing hacks to help you create a good profile, fast: